Concrete slab tilts on SF high-rise; 16 buildings evacuated

-Sixteen office buildings were evacuated and several streets were shut down in San Francisco during rush hour Wednesday afternoon after a crane malfunctioned and a giant concrete slab started tilting atop a skyscraper under construction.
+San Francisco authorities evacuated 16 office buildings and shut down several streets during rush hour Wednesday after a giant concrete slab tilted while atop a skyscraper.

 City inspectors went to the building on 41 Tehama Street and concluded there was "no imminent danger to the public or the surrounding buildings or to any individual," Baxter said.

-Assistant Fire Chief Tom Sirogusa said workers had just finished pouring concrete and something gave way, leaving the slab listing on one side.
+"The building itself is not compromised in any way shape or form," he said, and added the decision to evacuate buildings and shut down streets was made out of an abundance of caution.

+Most of the streets reopened Wednesday night after workers leveled the platform and the evacuation order only remained for the building next to the construction site, the fire department said.

-Construction management firm Lendlease said the incident occurred after a partial hydraulic failure while the slab was being raised to the 36th level.
+Construction management firm Lendlease said the hydraulic strut failed while the slab was being raised to the 36th level.

 Comments